2023 Solar Incentives Guide for Minneapolis, MN - Tax Credits & Rebates

 EcoWatch's Minneapolis, MN Solar Incentives FAQs

-To find the best solar panel installer in your area, check out our guide to Minneapolis' best solar panel companies.
+To learn about the best solar panel installation companies near you, take a look at our article on Minneapolis' best solar panel companies.

-The order in which incentives are applied may vary depending on which incentives you are eligible for but in most cases yes, you can claim multiple types of incentives for your solar project.
-Talk with your solar installer or a local tax professional to confirm you are claiming all of the incentives you qualify for and applying them in the correct order.
+The order in which incentives are applied might vary depending on which incentives you receive but in most cases yes, you can claim multiple types of incentives for your solar project.
+Check with your solar installer or a local tax professional to ensure you are claiming all the incentives you qualify for and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.